 Hospital management software (hospital information system) primarily assists with administrative needs in a hospital including financial accounting, maintaining accurate patient records, and scheduling.
 Comprehensive hospital software assists in decision-making processes for assigning patients to the right room or ward so they receive proper care, as well as deciding when to purchase the equipment and tools your hospital needs.
 Hospital management software will also assist with data analysis so you can optimize the revenue cycle and properly manage your workforce.

 More hospitals are turning to ERP systems to make their business processes more efficient.
+They’re also using ERP to prepare for business risks caused by pandemics and other health crises.

 According to HIMMS Analytics, ERP software has been slowly climbing over the last 10 years.
 In 2008, 18.8% of hospitals adopted ERP software and 38.4% adopted ERP software by 2018.
 While nearly all hospitals have an EMR system and patient billing software in place, full ERP systems are becoming more popular to handle supply chain management, workforce management, and financial accounting.